tagasauris/external-hits-js/README.md

     if (err) {
       return client.error(err);
     }

-    // Response has two attributes config and data
     // In this place we should render data for mTurk user }
-...
 ```

+`response` has two attributtes config and data.
+Data is an Array of `MediaObject` model and config is a simple JavaScript object.

 ### 4. Gathering data

-We neeed to gather data from user and serialize to SDK Model.
+We neeed to gather data from user and serialize them to SDK Model.
 Depending on the endpoint is should be `TransformResult` or `Score` model.
 Sample jQuery implementation gathering tags from the form inputs: